Mute-Ventriloquist/Bactowise/DOCS.md

 # Skip QC if the genome has already been assessed
 bactowise run -f genome.fasta --skip checkm

-# Skip both annotation tools and run QC only
+# Skip both annotation tools and run QC only (2-tool config)
 bactowise run -f genome.fasta --skip prokka --skip bakta

+# Skip PGAP but run everything else (when PGAP is active in config)
+bactowise run -f genome.fasta --skip pgap
 ```

 **What happens when you skip a tool:**